SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 Testing the documentation locally involves building and running a jekyll server with the documentation on your local machine.
 These instructions are adapted from [Github's help page](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll).

 ##### Installing Jekyll
-To install the jekyll, make sure that [Ruby is instialled](https://www.ruby-lang.org/en/documentation/installation/).
+To install the Jekyll, make sure that [Ruby is installed](https://www.ruby-lang.org/en/documentation/installation/).
 We will use Ruby to install [Bundler](https://bundler.io) and [Jekyll](https://jekyllrb.com/docs/).
 In a terminal window, enter the following command:
 ```
 gem install bundler
 ```